-School and Community Partnerships Lead to Success for PLTW Students and Teachers
+School and Community Partnerships Lead to Success

 Scott Beebe is the manager of Fab Lab Jackson County in Vancleave, Mississippi, which is sponsored by Chevron in partnership with the Jackson County School District and Fab Foundation.
 Scott served as a cryptologist in the U.S. Navy before beginning his teaching career 19 years ago.
 He has taught middle school and high school math, physics, and Project Lead The Way (PLTW).